chalatz/tours/pages/links/historical-sites/old-town.md

   - figures:
     - thumb: img/Old_Town/set_2/street_of_the_knights_mod_small.jpg
       href: img/Old_Town/set_2/street_of_the_knights_mod.jpg
-      alt: Street of The Knights, Rhodes Island Tours
+      alt: Street of The Knights, Rhodes Tours
       caption: The main street of Collachio (Street of The Knights).
     - thumb: img/Old_Town/set_2/street_of_the_knights_2_mod_small.jpg
       href: img/Old_Town/set_2/street_of_the_knights_2_mod.jpg